 Pauses in breathing or gasps for air

 Do you pause randomly in between breaths whiles sleeping?
-Do you gasp for air while sleeping.
+Do you gasp for air while sleeping?
 These are two sure signs that you may have a medical problem such as sleep apnea.
-Ask you partner, family member or friend to listen closely to your breathing as you sleep.
+Ask your partner, family member or friend to listen closely to your breathing as you sleep.
 If they notice either of these signs then it may be time for you to get a professionals opinion.

 If during the day you become forgetful or have a hard time concentrating, this may also be a symptom.
-This symptom closely relates to daytime sleepiness as you brain never really gets a chance to rest and reset itself at night.
-You may spend your waking hours in daze, having a hard time focusing and often forgetting small details or perhaps what task you were performing.
+This symptom closely relates to daytime sleepiness as your brain never really gets a chance to rest and reset itself at night.
+You may spend your waking hours in a daze, having a hard time focusing and often forgetting small details or perhaps what task you were performing.

 Final thoughts on snoring and sleep apnea